 After my third home therapy session my therapist began taking me on walks outside the house.
-During my first walk outside (8 days post surgery) I used a walking pole.
+During my first walk outside (8 days post surgery) I used a walking poles.

 The walking poles were extremely helpful for balance and allowed me to support my legs by putting some weight on my arms.
 You can check out my article on the best walking poles after knee replacement here.

-I walked down my driveway and on to the sidewalk for about 50 yards and then turned around and walked back to the house.
-The therapist walked behind me encouraging me not to limp and to work on good technique.
+I walked down my driveway and onto the sidewalk for about 50 yards and then turned around and walked back to the house.
+The therapist walked behind me encouraging me not to limp and to work on good walking technique.